How to make Espresso without a machine at home

 can you make espresso without a machine?

-The simple answer is no!
-You can’t make authentic Espresso with a rich layer of Crema over it without an Espresso machine as it requires high pressure of 9-10 bars.
+No, You can’t make authentic Espresso with a rich layer of Crema over it without an Espresso machine as it requires high pressure of 9-10 bars.

 The definition of real Espresso